amirmhm95/amirmmohammadi/_pages/aboutme.md

 ## 🌍 Beyond the Lab

 I enjoy mystery books and movies.
 I follow football whenever I can.
-Lately I have been exploring philosophy and human in my free time.
+Lately I have been exploring philosophy in my free time.